derblondehans/player-affinity-tool/README.md

 Thx to Whisperer, who wrote the initial version of this tool.
 Thx to all supporters of VGA Planets!

+## Update

+### Version 1.1
+- Fixed bug with dead players and replacement players
+- Added number of turns players played during a game together

 ---

 ## Tools